-GEOL 101 - This Dynamic Earth 4 hours.
+- GEOL 101 This Dynamic Earth 4 hours.
 An introduction to the nature of the materials that make up the earth, their genesis and arrangement (both inside the earth and at the surface) and to the physical processes that act upon them.
 Topics include: rocks and minerals, the structure of the earth, plate tectonics, land forms.
 Three lectures and a laboratory.
-(F1)

-GEOL 103 - Earthquakes and Volcanoes 4 hours.
+(F1) - GEOL 103 Earthquakes and Volcanoes 4 hours.
 This course reviews what is presently known about earthquakes and volcanoes, investigates ways to reduce loss of life and property, and explores some current research which may lead to a better understanding of these violent natural events.
-(F2)

-GEOL 104 - Earth and Life through Time 4 hours.
+(F2) - GEOL 104 Earth and Life through Time 4 hours.
 An introduction to the history of the earth and life on it, and to the techniques for "reading" these from the rock record.
 Topics include geologic time, sedimentary rocks and depositional environments, fossils, ancient and recent geologic events and the evolution of life.
 Three lectures and a laboratory.
-(F1)

-- GEOL 106 Elementary Oceanography 4 hours.
+(F1) - GEOL 106 Elementary Oceanography 4 hours.
 A study of the major contemporary concepts of biological, chemical, geological, and physical oceanography.
 The nature and origin of ocean basins, sea water composition, water masses, oceanic circulation, waves, tides, marine ecology, biological productivity, sedimentation, and plate tectonic theory are discussed.
-(F2) - GEOL 109 The Physical World 4 hours.
-An inquiry-based exploration of Physics, Chemistry, and the Earth Sciences using New York state and planet Earth as principal subjects.
 (F2) - GEOL 110 Lunar Geology 2 hours.
-This course studies and interprets the results of recent lunar studies within the framework of current cosmochemical models of the solar system.
-The study of moon rocks and geological maps of the moon is integrated with classical astronomical and geophysical data to develop an evolutionary history of our sister planet.
+Naked eye observations permit us to understand why the Moon appears where it does in the sky, how its appearance changes, and how it affects things on Earth.
+This course studies these data using computers, personal observations and models.
 (F2) - GEOL 200 Special Topics in Geology 1-4 hours.
 This course discusses topics of either general or specific nature not covered in detail in other 100 or 200-level courses, for example the evolution and extinction of the dinosaurs.
 (Sufficient demand) - GEOL 201 Surficial Geology 4 hours.
 In this study of the earth's surface materials, major topics include weathering and soil formation, glacial deposits, aeolian deposits, surface water hydrogeology and related geomorphology.
 Three lectures and one laboratory per week.
-Prerequisite: One of GEOL 101, GEOL 104, ENVS 101; or permission of instructor. - GEOL 210 The Geology of Venus 2 hours.
-This course is intended to introduce students to the geology of Venus and to develop skills in acquiring and interpreting digital data and digital documents. - GEOL 220 Geology of Mars 2 hours.
-This course is intended to introduce students to the geology of Mars and to develop skills in acquiring and interpreting digital data and digital documents.
-Some science background is expected.
-Prerequisite: one college-level science course or permission of instructor. - GEOL 301 Structural Geology 4 hours.
-Students learn how to recognize deformational features such as folds, faults, joints and dikes; how to, correlate these with three dimensional geometric techniques such as folding lines and stereographic nets; and how to derive from these features the important tectonic parameters active at the time of their formation: maximum stress direction, principal stress differences, confining pressure and strain rate.
-Prerequisite: one geology course. - GEOL 302 Mineralogy and Petrology 4 hours.
-Description, classification, and genetic interpretation of the rock forming minerals and the igneous and metamorphic rocks which are formed from them.
-Focus will be on mineral and rock associations in space and time, with emphasis on tectonic and environmental interpretations.
-Prerequisite: one 100-level geology course or permission of instructor. - GEOL 304 Field Methods 2 hours.
-An introduction to the study of rocks in the field.
-Maps, their projections and their construction, are studied inside.
-Techniques of field geology will be practiced outside and skills in using surveying equipment and making observations of sedimentary, igneous and metamorphic rock are developed.
-Prerequisite: one geology course or permission of instructor.
+Prerequisite: One of GEOL 101, GEOL 104, ENVS 101; or permission of instructor. - GEOL 206 Fieldcraft-Outdoor Proficiency 4 hours.
+This course helps students acquire basic skills to 1) use field tools and 2) build habits essential to the study of environmental and geological sciences.

+Topics include note taking, map reading, navigation, data collection and data sharing.
+Prerequisite: One Geology or Environmental Studies course plus permission of instructor.
+(Cross-listed as ENVS 206)